mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ### B. (T-minus 8 working days) First Draft
 * Author finishes blog post draft
-* Release manager checks for spelling mistakes, features included, screenshot guidelines are met.
+* Release manager checks that the guidelines in the Checklist for Review of Draft are met
   - Ask: how would you rate the title?
 How can we make it 1 score better?
 Use this method for other parts of the blog draft, inlcuding screenshots

 ### C. (T-minus 7 working days) PM and Marketing Review